brendanmurty/site/README.md

 After testing locally, commit and push your changes up to your remote forked repository.

-Then run [scripts/deploy.sh](scripts/deploy.sh) to make a new version and deploy it:
+Then run [bin/deploy](bin/deploy) to make a new version and deploy it:

 ```
-bash scripts/deploy.sh "YYYY.xxx"
+bin/deploy "YYYY.xxx"
 ```

 Where `YYYY` is the current year, and `xxx` is the revision number for that year.